 "The DMZ and Ryerson Futures are helping more and more companies achieve a level where they can compete on a global scale and attract high level investment.
 When home-grown companies can draw international attention, customers and funding, everyone wins."
-Alex Baker, Partner, Relay VenturesFund investments may be up to $80,000 including a convertible note plus founders equity stake which depends on the stage of the business.
+Alex Baker, Partner, Relay VenturesFund investments are typically $50,000 structured as a convertible note plus a founders equity stake which depends on the stage of the business.
 RFI also attracts other non-dilutive funding sources.

 Initial investors are Relay Ventures and other high net worth individuals.
 The Fund is set up as a corporation owned by the investors.
 The fund is structured to allow adding additional capital as required.

 The fund is managed by an experienced team comprised of multiple-time entrepreneurs who have raised Angel and VC rounds, and exited or taken companies public.